The Perils of Pauline (1947 film)

-The Perils of Pauline is a 1947 American Technicolor film directed by George Marshall and released by Paramount Pictures.
-The film is a fictionalized Hollywood account of silent film star Pearl White's rise to fame, starring Betty Hutton as White.
+The Perils of Pauline is a 1947 American Technicolor musical comedy film directed by George Marshall and starring Betty Hutton, John Lund and William Demarest.
+It was produced and released by Paramount Pictures.

+Although named after the 1914 film serial of the same name, it is not a remake of it.
+Rather, it is a fictionalized account of the rise to fame of silent film actress Pearl White, the star of the original serial.

-A broad satire of silent-film production, the film is a musical-comedy vehicle for Hutton.
+A broad satire of silent-film production, the film is a musical-comedy vehicle for Hutton, who stars as White.
 The original songs by Frank Loesser include the standard "I Wish I Didn't Love You So", which received an Academy Award nomination for Best Original Song.
-Paul Panzer, who played the villain in the 1914 film The Perils of Pauline, has a very small part in this film, as do silent-comedy veterans Chester Conklin, Hank Mann, Snub Pollard, and James Finlayson.
+Paul Panzer, who played the villain in the 1914 Perils of Pauline, has a very small part in this film, as do silent-comedy veterans Chester Conklin, Hank Mann, Snub Pollard, and James Finlayson.

 The film is in the public domain today; all public-domain video releases are sourced from 16 mm television prints that have faded over the years.
 Universal Studios (through NBC Universal Television, successor-in-interest to EMKA, Ltd.) owns the original film elements.